mojomojo1/bootkon/docs/labs/1_environment_setup.md

 gcloud compute networks subnets update default --region=$REGION --enable-private-ip-google-access
 ```

+If the command above returned an error about a *visibility check*, please wait two minutes for the permissions to propagate and try again.

-And create a firewall rule:
+Next, create a firewall rule:

 ```bash
 gcloud compute firewall-rules create "default-allow-all-internal" \